 You can learn to understand the ways in which history, ideas and ideologies are manifested in images, and challenge the definitions and perceptions of what documentation and evidence might be.
 You study the disciplines of history and art history together in order to appreciate the relationships between them with a degree of critical awareness.
 In so doing, you are offered a unique approach to develop skills which are now vital in a society dominated by the visual image and visual forms of communication.

-Meanwhile our department of history is known for it's expertise in social history and 97% of our history students expressed overall satisfaction with their course (NSS 2018).
+Meanwhile our department of history is known for it's expertise in social history and 92% of our students expressed overall satisfaction with their course (NSS 2019).

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.
 The four-year version of our degree allows you to spend the third year abroad or employed on a placement abroad, while otherwise remaining identical to the three-year course.